gridbugs/hackmd-posts/ocaml-lsp-learning.md

 ```

 So this is isn't going to work for me.
-Even if I could parse that file I would
+Even if I could parse that file it's
-be exposed to the risk of its format changing without warning and breaking my
+just a serialization of an internal Dune data structure and not some general
-code, since it's not intended to be stable across Dune releases.
+format that Merlin will understand.

 The [Dune
 docs](https://dune.readthedocs.io/en/stable/usage.html#querying-merlin-configuration)
-also describe some merlin-related commands.
+describe some merlin-related commands.
 Of note, running `dune ocaml dump-dot-merlin`
 in a directory with some .ml files will print out a merlin config file.

 ```